0x-federicO/0x-federicO/README.md

 ## What's more !?

-Below, some simple code- related to one thing I am usually engaged on, so "scripting & shells" -
+Below, some simple code- related to one thing I am _also_ engaged on, so "scripting & shells" -

 [Gists](https://gist.github.com/federico-cagliero) 🏮